WilhelmusLab/ice-floe-tracker-pipeline/README.md

 ## Cylc to run the pipeline

 Cylc is used to encode the entire pipeline from start to finish and relies on the command line scripts to automate the workflow.
 The `config/cylc_hpc/flow.cylc` file should be suitable for runs on HPC systems.
-The default pipeline is built to run on Brown's Oscar HPC and each task is submitted as it's own batch job.
+The default pipeline is built to run on Brown's Oscar HPC and each task is submitted as its own batch job.
 To run Cylc locally, the `config/cylc_local_flow.cylc` file is used.

 ### Running the Cylc pipeline on Oscar